 The Museum will re-open in the Spring of 2017.

-Originally known as the Paipoonge Museum, The Duke Hunt Museum is situated in the Municipality of Oliver Paipoonge.
-The Museum is sponsored by the Municipality with a board of Directors appointed by the Municipal Council.
-After amalgamation of the Municipality’s of Oliver and Paipoonge, discussions began to rename the museum to reflect the new municipality.
+Originally known as the Paipoonge Museum, The Duke Hunt Historical Museum is situated in the Municipality of Oliver Paipoonge.
+The Museum is sponsored by the Municipality of Oliver Paipoonge, and is run by a Board of Directors appointed by the Municipal Council.
+After the amalgamation of the Oliver Township and Paipoonge Township, discussions began to rename the museum to reflect the new municipality.

-The Museum was created in a spare room in the Slate River School and later the present building was erected to house the museum collection.
+The museum was created in a spare room in the Slate River School and later the present building was erected to house the museum collection.
 Come and visit us today for a unique glimpse into the past!
-We are located at 3218 Rosslyn Road, Thunder Bay ON.
+We are located at 3218 Rosslyn Road, Rosslyn Ontario.